sarahjeeeze/openTargets/README.md

 ## Open Targets

-This programme is to retrieve potential drug targets (protein, protein complex or RNA molecules) and their correspondinng association scores, and a min/max/average and standard deviation of all associations to a drug or target are returned.
+This programme is to retrieve potential drug targets (protein, protein complex or RNA molecules) and their correspondinng association scores, and a min/max/average and standard deviation of all associations to a drug or target are also returned.